Manage cluster horizontal scaling (scale out) in Azure Data Explorer to accommodate changing demand

 - Ingestion utilization is below average

 - Streaming ingest utilization (if streaming ingest is used) isn't high

 - Keep alive events are above a defined minimum, processed properly, and on time.

 - Number of failed queries are below a defined minimum.

-The scale in logic currently requires a 7-day evaluation before implementation of optimized scale in.
-This evaluation takes place once every 24 hours.
-If a quick change is needed, use manual scale.
+The scale in logic currently requires a 1-day evaluation before implementation of optimized scale in.
+This evaluation takes place once every 6 hours.
+If an immediate change is needed, use manual scale.

 By using custom autoscale, you can scale your cluster dynamically based on metrics that you specify.
 The following graphic shows the flow and steps to configure custom autoscale.
 More details follow the graphic.

 In the Autoscale setting name box, enter a name, such as Scale-out: cache utilization.

 For Scale mode, select Scale based on a metric.
 This mode provides dynamic scaling.
 You can also select Scale to a specific instance count.

 Select + Add a rule.